Overview

 Real-time tracking for both buyer and seller

-Sellers can also offer buyer-arranged pickup for items that are oversized or when both parties prefer to meet locally.
+Sellers can also offer in-person pickup for items that are oversized or when both parties prefer to meet locally.

 AI-Powered Pricing